siruthesiru/siruthesiru.github.io/_posts/2022-08-05-study-buddies-utilizing-openai-for-programming-studies.md

 - Study Buddies

 ---
-Some feller in a "Ways To Help You Study" video on the tube would probably tell you about tools that they wish they knew about when they were learning about stuff.
+Some fella in some "Ways To Help You Study" video on the tube would probably tell you something about tools that they wish they knew about when they were learning about stuff.

 Fortunately for me, I found about this little study buddy smack-dab in the middle of my college "career" and fortunately for you I've written this piece for you (this refers to all readers not you specifically, you narcissist)!

 ## What The Digital Hell Is This?

-Notice how I used name case for the header for inclusiveness?
-In all seriousness, as stated [OpenAI's Playground's documentation](https://beta.openai.com/docs/introduction):
+As stated OpenAI's Playground's [documentation](https://beta.openai.com/docs/introduction):

 > The OpenAI API can be applied to virtually any task that involves understanding or generating natural language or code.
 > We offer a spectrum of models with different levels of power suitable for different tasks, as well as the ability to